 VI.
-POINCARÉ SECTIONS: PERIODIC ORBITS AND CHAOS
+POINCARÉ SECTIONS: PERIODIC ORBITS & CHAOS

-To study the transitions from integrability to chaos in the 3-rotor problem, we use the method of Poincaré sections.
-Phase trajectories are constrained to lie on energy level sets which are compact 3d submanifolds of the 4d phase space parametrized by φ_1 , φ_2 , p_1 and p_2 (cotangent bundle of the 2-torus).
-By the Poincaré surface ' $\varphi_1 = 0$ ' at energy E (in units of g), we mean the 2d surface $\varphi_1 = 0$ contained in a level-manifold of energy.
-It may be parametrized by φ_2 and p_2 with the two possible values of $p_1(\varphi_2, p_2; E)$ determined by the conservation of energy.
-Similarly, we may consider other Poincaré surfaces such as the ones defined by $\varphi_2 = 0$, $p_1 = 0$, $p_2 = 0$ etc. We record the points on the Poincaré surface where a trajectory that begins on it returns to it under the Poincaré return map, thus obtaining a Poincaré section for the given initial condition (IC).
-For transversal intersections, a periodic trajectory leads to a Poincaré section consisting of finitely many points while quasi-periodic trajectories produce sections supported on a finite union of 1d curves.
-We call these two types of sections 'regular'.
-By a chaotic section, we mean one that is not supported on such curves but explores a 2d region.
-In practice, deciding whether a numerically obtained Poincaré section is regular or chaotic can be a bit ambiguous in borderline cases when it is supported on a thickened curve (see Fig. 11e and around I in Fig. 9).
+Here, we use Poincaré sections to study the transitions from regularity to chaos.
+By the Poincaré surface " $\varphi_1 = 0$ " at energy E (in units of g), we mean the 2d surface $\varphi_1 = 0$ contained in the corresponding 3d compact energy level set.
+It may be parametrized by $\varphi_2$ and $p_2$ with the two possible values of $p_1(\varphi_2, p_2; E)$ determined by energy.
+We record the points on the Poincaré surface where a trajectory that begins on it returns to it under the return map, thus obtaining a Poincaré section for the given initial condition (IC).
+A section is called regular if it consists of a finite set of points or is supported on a finite union of curves.
+Chaotic sections explore 2d regions.
 We define the chaotic region of a Poincaré surface at energy E to be the union of all chaotic sections at that energy.